new year is approaching fast and so is your chance for a blog reboot!

 1. Don’t please everyone at once.
 Segment your audience and speak to them separately

-you work with first-time buyers, move-up buyers and empty nesters
+you work with first-time buyers, move-up buyers, empty nesters

-looking to downsize, you you know you’ll need different content to
+looking to downsize, relocating buyers, military personnel, celebrity or frequently relocating buyers, you know you’ll need pointed and timely content to

 entice them to read your blog.
 Start out the year by making a list of